vmware-archive/Workshop/Lab04/lab_04.md

 # Lab 4 - Monitoring Applications

->Pivotal Cloud Foundry makes the work of performing actions, such as managing logs, doing a zero-downtime deploy, and managing application health very easy.
+>Pivotal Cloud Foundry makes the work of performing actions, such as managing logs or monitoring the performance of an application very easy.
 In this lab we'll explore some of these capabilities.

+## Preparation

+If your instance of the sample app _env_ is not running after the steps completed in lab 3, make sure to follow the instructions in Lab01 to deploy the application again.

 ## Cloud Foundry Application Logs

 One of the most important enablers of visibility into application behavior is logging.
 Effective management of logs has historically been difficult or required wiring into third party tools.
-Cloud Foundry's [log aggregation](https://docs.pivotal.io/pivotalcf/1-7/loggregator/architecture.html) components simplify log management by assuming responsibility for it.
+Cloud Foundry's [log aggregation](https://docs.pivotal.io/pivotalcf/1-7/loggregator/architecture.html) components simplify log management by assuming complete responsibility for it.
 Application developers need only log all messages to `STDOUT` or `STDERR`, and the platform will capture these messages.

 ## Dumping Logs

-Application developers can view application logs using the CF CLI.
+Application developers can dump recent application logs using the CF CLI.

 1. To view recent log messages for the `env` application, simply enter: